Domain Trading Intelligence

 .com extended its recovery into a second week, with the 7-day moving average (133,460) holding above the 14-day (132,641).
 The weekly peak was April 14 at 152,098 registrations, with April 16 also strong at 150,830.
 The familiar weekend dip reappeared: April 18 fell to 99,477 and April 19 to 99,187, the first sub-100K days since March.

-.net reversed last week’s weakness.
-The 7d MA (7,365) is now above the 14d MA (7,260), with April 15 recording 8,537 new registrations — the highest single-day figure in the reporting window. .org sustained its positive streak into a fourth week; April 15 posted 10,402 new .org registrations. .xyz remained volatile, with April 16 spiking to 12,068 (the second such spike in two weeks) before cooling to 4,870 by April 19; the 7d and 14d averages are nearly identical, reflecting an unstable but roughly flat baseline.
+.net reversed the prior week’s weakness.
+The 7d MA (7,365) now sits above the 14d MA (7,260), with April 15 recording 8,537 new registrations, the highest single-day figure in the reporting window. .org sustained its positive streak into a fourth week; April 15 posted 10,402 new .org registrations. .xyz remained volatile, with April 16 spiking to 12,068 (the second such spike in two weeks) before cooling to 4,870 by April 19; the 7d and 14d averages are nearly identical, reflecting an unstable but roughly flat baseline.

 Hot Keywords in Domain Registrations